CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/INF.8 Domestic work place.md

 ### 2 2 Unauthorized access to vulnerable areas of the home workplace

-Domestic workplaces where sensitive information is kept and processed, or where vulnerable equipment is located, become vulnerable spaces.
+Rooms in a home-based workplace where sensitive information is kept and processed, or where vulnerable equipment is placed, become vulnerable spaces.
 If unauthorized persons can enter these rooms unattended, the confidentiality, integrity and availability of the data and information located there is considerably jeopardized.

 ** Examples **

-* One employee had set up a separate study at home but did not complete it consistently.
+* An employee had set up a separate study at home but did not complete it consistently.
 When the toddlers were left unattended, they played in the unfastened study.
 Important documents were used as a basis for painting.
 * When a coworker at the domestic workplace was engrossed in a project work, he got a surprising visit.
 While he was making coffee in the kitchen, the visitor wanted to do some quick research on the computer while the computer was not locked up and inadvertently infected it with malicious software.
 ### 2 3 Impairment of IT use due to unfavorable working conditions at the home workplace